-While smart investments in technology like Artificial Intelligence (AI) are helping to capture huge amounts of previously disaggregated data, there arises a bigger question: Is there a way to detect business bottlenecks sooner, given this ever-exploding pile of mashed-up data?
+Data was once the barrier to effective use of AI.
+Not anymore.
+There is no dearth of data at most organizations.
+Smart investments in technologies like Artificial Intelligence (AI) are helping companies capture huge amounts of previously disaggregated data, but there arises a bigger question: Is there a way to detect business bottlenecks sooner, given this ever-exploding pile of mashed-up data?

-To guarantee results, supply chain managers need to be able to cut through this noise with a powerful tool to make use of this vast amount of data with targeted operational analytics to detect, quantify and rank the bottleneck operations building-up in business processes early on.
+To guarantee results, supply chain managers need to be able to cut through the data noise with a powerful tool.
+A tool that can make use of this vast amount of data with targeted operational analytics to detect, quantify and rank the bottlenecks building-up in business processes early on.

-Studies suggest that AI and Machine Learning (ML) can deliver unprecedented value to supply chain and logistics operations.
-From cost savings through reduced operational redundancies and risk mitigation, to enhanced supply chain forecasting and speedy deliveries through more optimized routes to improved customer service, Ai in Supply Chain is being preferred by several manufacturers globally.
+Studies suggest that AI and Machine Learning (ML) technologies can deliver unprecedented value to supply chain and logistics operations.
+From cost savings, reduced operational redundancies, risk mitigation, to enhanced supply chain forecasting, speedy deliveries, more optimized routes and improved customer service, AI in the supply chain is being preferred by several top companies globally.

-According to McKinsey, 61% of manufacturing executives report decreased costs, and 53% report increased revenues as a direct result of introducing Ai in supply chain.
+According to McKinsey, 61% of manufacturing executives report decreased costs, and 53% report increased revenues as a direct result of introducing AI in the supply chain.
 Further, more than one-third suggested a total revenue bounce of more than 5%.
-Some of the high impact areas in supply chain management include planning and scheduling, forecasting, spend analytics, logistics network optimization and more.
+Some of the high impact areas in supply chain management include planning and scheduling, forecasting, spend analytics, logistics network optimization and more, further discussed below.

 Most often, supply chain managers struggle to establish an end-to-end process to plan for profitable supply network accounting, especially while being faced daily with increasing globalization, expanding product portfolios, greater complexity, and fluctuating customer demand.
 Lack of complete visibility into existing product portfolios due to unplanned events, plant shutdowns, or transportation problems makes this task even more convoluted.
 A typical smart supply chain framework includes multiple products, spare parts, and critical components, which are responsible for accurate outcomes.
 In many supply chain industries, these products or parts can be defined using multiple characteristics that take a range of values.
 This can result in a high number of product configurations and applications.
 Also, in many cases, products and parts are also phased-in and phased-out regularly, which can cause proliferation leading to uncertainties and the bullwhip-effects up and down the supply chain.

-By implementing AI in supply chain and logistics, supply chain managers can enhance their decision making by predicting building-up bottlenecks, unforeseen abnormalities, and solutions in order to streamline production scheduling that otherwise tends to be highly variable due to dependencies on manufacturing operations management.
-Furthermore, AI in supply chain also led to accurate predictions and quantification of expected outcomes across different stages of the schedule enable the scheduling of more optimal alternatives as and when such interruptions occur during execution.
+By implementing AI in supply chain and logistics, supply chain managers can enhance their decision making by predicting building-up bottlenecks, unforeseen abnormalities, and solutions in order to streamline production scheduling that otherwise tends to be highly variable.
+Furthermore, AI in supply chain can also lead to accurate predictions and quantification of expected outcomes across different stages of the schedule enabling the scheduling of more optimal alternatives as and when such interruptions occur during execution.

 AI-lead supply chain optimization software amplifies important decisions by using cognitive predictions and recommendations on optimal actions.
 This can help enhance overall supply chain performance.
-It also helps manufacturers with possible implications across various scenarios in terms of time, cost, and revenue.
+It also uncovers possible implications across various scenarios in terms of time, cost, and revenue.
 Also, by constantly learning over time, it continuously improves on these recommendations as relative conditions change.

 With the complex network of supply chains that exist today, it is critical for manufacturers to get complete visibility of the entire supply value chain, with minimal effort.
 Having a cognitive AI-driven automated platform offers a single virtualized data layer to reveal the cause and effect, to eliminate bottleneck operations, and pick opportunities for improvement.
 All of this using real-time data instead of redundant historical data.